 Rothschild Boulevard: Monument to Mayor Meir Dizengoff by David Zundelovich

-In 1922 Meir Dizengoff, a businessman from Bessarabia (today's Moldavia), became the first mayor of Tel Aviv, the development of which he had promoted in the previous years as town planner and by buying himself part of the land which was parcelled out to the first settlers.
+In 1922 Meir Dizengoff, a businessman from Bessarabia (today's Republic of Moldova), became the first mayor of Tel Aviv, the development of which he had promoted in the previous years as town planner and by buying himself part of the land which was parcelled out to the first settlers.

 Rothschild Boulevard: (left/centre) two buildings with some interesting features which have not been yet turned into luxury apartments or hotels; (right) "The Rothschild Hotel Tel Aviv's Finest" and behind it the modern steel and glass building where most of the rooms are located

-In 2003 UNESCO included some central areas of Tel Aviv ("The White City") in their World Heritage List (external link - it opens in a separate page) "as an outstanding example on a large scale of the innovative town-planning ideas of the first part of the 20th century.
+In 2003 UNESCO included some central areas of Tel Aviv ("The White City") in their World Heritage List "as an outstanding example on a large scale of the innovative town-planning ideas of the first part of the 20th century.
 The architecture is a synthetic representation of some of the most significant trends of Modern Movement in architecture, as it developed in Europe."

 "Modern Movement" is a very broad definition which includes a variety of styles developed between the two World Wars.
 In 2010 UNESCO added a paragraph on preservation: "The design of some individual buildings has been modified through rooftop additions even in registered buildings.
 Although within certain limits, such additions could be perceived as part of traditional continuity, to keep Tel Aviv as a vibrant, living city.
 Attention will need to be given to ensure the quantity of remodelled buildings is not enough to alter the urban profile, the original scale or parameters of the site."